richardmaley/retryConfigOptions/README.md

 A time stamped report will be generated in the current directory.

 An example of the report follows:
 {

 "maxElapsedTime":"7 hours 0 minutes 0 seconds",

 "maxElapsedTimeMS":25200000,

+"instructions":
-"instructions":"To achieve a maximum elapsed retry time of 7 hours 0 minutes 0 seconds use one of the objects in options.
-Please note, the options array first lists the
+"To achieve a maximum elapsed retry time of 7 hours 0 minutes 0 seconds use one of the objects in options.

-configuration objects where minTimeout is adjusted to achieve the desired maximum elapsed retry time.
-For this group of configuration objects factor is set to 2 which is
+Please note, the options array first lists the configuration objects where minTimeout is adjusted to achieve the desired maximum elapsed retry time.
+For this group of configuration objects factor is set to 2 which is the default.

-the default.
 The 2nd half of the options array lists the configuration objects where factor is adjusted to achieve the desired maximum elapsed retry time.
-For this group of

-configuration objects minTimeout is set to 1000 which is the default.
+For this group of configuration objects minTimeout is set to 1000 which is the default.
 The options array is generated based on values of retries in the range of 3 to 40.
-If a retries value

-does not hit the desired maximum elapsed retry time exactly it is eliminated from the options array.", "options":
+If a retries value does not hit the desired maximum elapsed retry time exactly it is eliminated from the options array.",

+"options":

 [
   {
     "retries":9,